diegoandresmazo/SearchApp/README.md

 4. open SearchApp.xcworkspace

 ## `Architecture`
-The application uses Swift MVVP Architecture, utilizing Combine to make API calls and UIKit to make the Views.
+The application uses Swift MVP Architecture, utilizing Combine to make API calls and UIKit to make the Views.

  The Search App is separated in 4 parts: